Bryce Canyon National Park is one of the most beautiful places in Utah. Do you wonder what it’s like visiting Bryce Canyon in May?

 May is a terrific time to explore the Bryce Canyon scenic drive.
 There are multiple viewpoints to see hoodoos, arches and windows!

 We always recommend you start by driving to the end of the road at Rainbow Point then working your way back to the amphitheater.
 This way all the overlooks are on the right so it’s easy to pull in and out of each parking lot.

-Bryce Canyon hikes are the best way to explore this National Park that encompasses over 35,000 acres of picturesque expansive views!
+Hiking is the best way to explore Bryce Canyon that includes over 35,000 acres of picturesque expansive views!